Food safety can sometimes seem “uninteresting” to people—including those working in a food manufacturing space.

 A: I’m a Quality and Technical Manager at a food manufacturing site for Kerry, which mainly includes overseeing all quality programs, initiatives, and issues.
 In the quality function, we look at the analytical test results generated when manufacturing a product to ensure it meets customer expectations.
 We also send samples of our products offsite for microbiological testing.
 When expectations aren’t met, we ensure proper disposition of product, and we recommend solutions in the effort of continuous improvement.

 My work is very gratifying, and I truly enjoy it!

 When it comes to my work role, I really feel the most critical aspect of food safety is MINDSET.
 Every single employee needs to understand that every single thing they do and every decision they make affects food safety and our product quality.

 And, there’s another thing that makes a big difference in making sure food safety is at the forefront in our work: Employee engagement.
 In our workplace, folks in leadership positions like me really encourage our employees to report things that don’t seem right, voice their concerns, and engage in dialogue that results in solutions.

 Without their engagement, Kerry’s food products have a higher risk of being contaminated.
 We take that very seriously, so we strive to create a culture that makes our employees feel safe about reporting problems and concerns without repercussions.

 Q: In 2017, you invited Jeff Almer, one of our closest supporters, to speak at Kerry.
 How did you first learn about Stop Foodborne Illness and what kind of results have you seen so far as it relates to your work environment?

-So, I then reached out to Stop Foodborne Illness and spoke with Stanley Rutledge, Community Coordinator, who helped me set up a speaking engagement with Jeff Almer, for one of my trainings.
+So, I then reached out to Stop Foodborne Illness and spoke with Stanley Rutledge, Director of Constituent Services, who helped me set up a speaking engagement with Jeff Almer, for one of my trainings.
 Sadly, Jeff lost his beloved mother, Shirley Mae, to foodborne illness.